sweetlandj/Platibus/README.md

 Due to the inability to specify extra configuration parameters in the `handler` element, only a single Platibus instance can be hosted.
 Further, the Platibus configuration must use the default section name `platibus` in order to be recognized and honored by the HTTP handler.

+For more IIS hosting examples, see The `Platibus.SampleWebApp` project provided in the GitHub repository (https://github.com/sweetlandj/Platibus/tree/master/Source/Platibus.SampleWebApp).
+This is a very basic application that demonstrates how to configure and use Platibus in an ASP.Net MVC 5 application (.NET 4.5.1 runtime required).

 ### Standalone HTTP Server

 A rudimentary HTTP server is for self-hosting Platibus instances.
 The following code is used to initialize and start the HTTP server: